iterate-ch/docs/cyberduck/share.md

 `````{tabs}
 ````{group-tab} Cyberduck

 Choose *File → Share…* to create an [download share](../protocols/dracoon.md#download-share) for a file or folder.
 Optionally set a password required to download the file.
-Uncheck *Require Passphrase* to create a public with no password protection.
+Choose *Skip* to create a public share with no password protection.

 ````
 ````{group-tab} Mountain Duck